 The earlier you start, the more you can comfortably line your nest egg, and the less it will cost.

-What challenges do millennials face with retirement planning?
+What challenges do millennials and Gen Zs face in retirement planning?

-As the sandwiched generation, the twin pressures of supporting both young and old causes millennials to neglect their own retirement planning.
+The twin pressures of supporting both the young and the old may lead to some millennials neglecting or shelving their own retirement planning.

-Being a part of the sandwich generation drains millennials of not only their finances, but also their time.
-Between slogging it out at work, caring for your aged parents, and running after your children, it is a wonder if you have any time to take a breather at all, much less take on the herculean task of planning for retirement.
+Being a part of the sandwich generation drains us of not only our finances, but also our time.
+Between slogging it out at work, caring for our aged parents, and running after our children, it is a wonder if we have the chance to take a breather, much less take on what may seem like a daunting task of planning for retirement.

 Need for flexibility

-Since millennials still have a ways to go till retirement, their retirement plans need to be as flexible as possible to account for any life changes down the road.
-This might pose a challenge to millennials, since many retirement products currently on the market do not offer the level of flexibility millennials require.
+Keeping in mind this long runway ahead of us, our retirement plans need to be as flexible as possible to account for any major life changes down the road.
+This could pose a challenge because many retirement products currently on the market do not offer the level of flexibility that younger adults require.

-Why is it important to start retirement planning?
+Why is it important to start planning for retirement?

 Having adequate retirement funds

 Anyone nearing retirement age will tell you the years fly by, and building a sizeable nest egg becomes more difficult the later you start.
-With time on your side as a millennial, planning for retirement can be a much more pleasant and relaxed experience.
+With time on your side as a millennial or Gen Z, planning for retirement can be a much more pleasant and relaxed experience.

-By starting early, you are able to plan ahead sufficiently.
-By accounting for any foreseeable big ticket expenses, you are able to budget for these expenses accordingly.
-In your retirement plan, you should delineate steps such as:
+Starting early enables you to plan ahead sufficiently.
+When you account for any foreseeable big-ticket expenses, that also means you are better able to budget for these expenses accordingly.

 Define your retirement goals